Tennis Elbow Symptoms

 Let’s be real.
 If you’re here, there’s a good chance you’re not feeling too hot.
 We’re sorry to hear that.

 And while there’s certainly nothing we can say or do to help make the pain go away, we can help you understand what exactly tennis elbow is as well as common symptoms.
-This way you can hopefully gain a sense for whether or not you’re dealing with tennis elbow or not.
+This way, you can hopefully gain a sense of whether or not you’re dealing with tennis elbow or not.

 Each year, roughly five out of a thousand people are diagnosed with tennis elbow.
 With over 300 million people in the US, that means more than a million people have the unfortunate luck of tennis elbow.

-Shockingly, or perhaps not so shockingly if you’re a tennis player, tennis elbow impacts half of all people who participate in racquet sports.
+Shockingly, tennis elbow impacts half of all people who participate in racquet sports.

-Form others, the pain may feel like someone’s pouring hot coal and molten lava over your arm, while someone gives you thousands of tiny paper cuts and fire ants dance on your arm like a NYC rave.
+For others, the pain may feel like someone’s pouring hot coal and molten lava over your arm while someone gives you thousands of tiny paper cuts and fire ants dance on your arm like an NYC rave.